Zbigniew Rynasiewicz

 Zbigniew Franciszek Rynasiewicz (born 4 October 1963) is a Polish politician.
 He was elected to the Sejm on 25 September 2005, getting 10,354 votes in 23 Rzeszów district as a candidate from the Civic Platform list.
-Reelected on 21 October 2007.
+He was reelected on 21 October 2007.

+In 2022, the Warsaw District Court sentenced Rynasiewicz to 2.5 years in prison for taking bribes in the form of bank transfers and alcohol in exchange for making administrative decisions in favour of the companies bribing him.
+In addition, he arranged a delegation to the Ministry of Justice and nominated judges on behalf of the companies paying him.
+He also arranged a 70 million złoty loan for one of the companies.

-He was also a member of Sejm 1997-2001.
+He was also a member of Sejm 1997–2001.